About Danièla

 Narrative Therapy Yearlong (Evanston Family Therapy Center)

-Jungian Dream Analysis, Archetypal Astrology, Persona, Anima/Animus, Feminine in Fairytales, Love and the Shadow, The Question of Evil, and other jungian-based intensive workshops - various instructors.
+Jungian Dream Analysis, Archetypal Astrology, Persona, Anima/Animus, Feminine in Fairytales, Love and the Shadow, The Question of Evil, and other Jungian-based trainings - various instructors.

 Working with Victims of Sexual Assault and Violence & Legal Standing of Survivors of Crime (Victims Services Training - PA)